-Entries are welcome from anyone between 0-18 years who is ordinarily resident in the Republic of Ireland or Northern Ireland.
+Entries are welcome from anyone between 0-18 years who normally lives in either in the Republic of Ireland or Northern Ireland.

 If I created my portrait as a commission, is it eligible?
 A commission is an artwork made in exchange for a sum of money paid by an individual or an institution.